promi4s/ocelescope/docs/evaluation/plugin.md

 uvx cookiecutter gh:rwth-pads/ocelescope --directory template
 ```

-When you’ve completed the setup steps above, your project directory should look similar to this:
+When you’ve completed the setup steps above, your project directory should look like this:

 ```linenums="0"
 minimal-plugin/ <- root